wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Exam Preparations

-   PROTIP: The Linux Foundation exam focuses only on "pure" Kubernetes commands and excludes add-ons such as OpenStack.
+   PROTIP: The Linux Foundation exam focuses only on "pure" Kubernetes commands and excludes <a href="#Addons">add-ons</a> such as OpenStack.

 ### Sign up for exam